-A nurse midwife is a professional specializing in pregnancy, childbirth, postpartum, newborn care and women’s reproductive health including annual gynaecological exams, breast exams, infection checks, pap tests, family planning, and menopause
+A nurse midwife is a professional specializing in pregnancy, childbirth, postpartum, newborn care and women’s reproductive health including annual gynaecological exams, breast exams, infection checks, pap tests, family planning, and menopause.

-Midwives are trained to recognize the variations of the normal progress of childbirth, and to understand how to deal with deviations from the normal; often working in tandem with other specialists like gynaecologists, obstetricians or pediatricians when a pregnant woman or newborn requires care beyond the midwife’s scope of practice.
+Midwives are trained to recognise the variations of the normal progress of childbirth, and to understand how to deal with deviations from the normal; often working in tandem with other specialists like gynaecologists, obstetricians or pediatricians when a pregnant woman or newborn requires care beyond the midwife’s scope of practice.

 – General sexual health care services

 – Annual gynaecological exams

 – Treatment of sexually transmitted infections for both partners